 Denver, CO – Building a food truck you intend to cook on involves lots of planning and designing before you begin construction.
-You’ll need to include space for food preparation and storage, as well as cooking equipment, fryers or grills for cooking your food items.
+You’ll need to include space for food preparation and storage, as well as cooking equipment, fryers, or grills for cooking your food items.

-Your design needs to incorporate sufficient space for food storage, food preparation areas, refrigerator, freezer, heat lamps and any other equipment you use to prepare your dishes.
+Your design needs to incorporate sufficient space for food storage, food preparation areas, refrigerator, freezer, heat lamps, and any other equipment you use to prepare your dishes.
 The food truck design you choose must factor in any space taken up by ventilation or exhaust fans, as you also need to ensure your work area is properly ventilated.

-Your truck also needs to carry generators, propane gas bottles and fresh water tanks.
+Your truck also needs to carry generators, propane gas bottles, and freshwater tanks.
 Then there’s the consideration of including the right amount of serving space and cash registers or payment processing machinery.

-Even if your kitchen and servery design is perfect for your food truck’s needs, you also need to take into account the mechanical aspects of your truck.
+Even if your kitchen and servery design are perfect for your food truck’s needs, you also need to take into account the mechanical aspects of your truck.
 The engine and transmission need to be powerful enough to haul the added weight of a mobile kitchen around town.
 It also needs to be reliable enough to get you to and from your chosen location each day.

 When your design is done and it’s time to start arranging construction, stop and take a moment to think about a few other considerations you might have overlooked.